Mr. Forbush and the Penguins: Shooting

 Filming started 4 November 1969 at Palmer Peninsula in Antarctica.

-Making the film was a turbulent experience.
-Penguin footage shot by Arne Sucksdorff on location in Antarctica did not cut smoothly into scenes involving humans.
-Roy Boulting of British Lion replaced director Al Viola, and he replaced Susan Fleetwood, the original female lead, with his then-wife, Hayley Mills.
+Fifteen technicians, including the producer Henry Trettin and director Al Viola, plus John Hurt, travelled to Antarctica and stayed for eight weeks living at Esperanza Base.
+It was the first movie to be shot on that continent.
+This was followed by studio work at Elstree Studios.
+By March 1970 it was reported that filming was expected to finish soon.

+According to Forbes, penguin footage shot by Arne Sucksdorff on location in Antarctica did not cut smoothly into scenes involving humans shot in the studio.
+He says the Boulting Brothers and Launder and Gilliat, then on the Board of British Lion "were adamant that drastic changes had to be made.
+They insisted that the director be replaced together with the leading lady and that the Boultings take over the rescripting and reshooting with Hayley Mills, then Roy Boulting’s wife, recast as the female lead.
+I felt that such drastic surgery was bound to make matters worse at such a late and critical stage but I was outvoted and landed with the unhappy task of conveying these decisions to those concerned."
+Filmink later argued " it boggles the mind that" Forbes "allowed someone as green as Al Viola to direct Forbush which involved having to match footage with scenes shot in Antarctica."

+Viola was replaced by Roy Boulting and Susan Fleetwood by Hayley Mills.
 John Hurt was angry at this and Bryan Forbes of EMI had to spend an entire evening persuading him not to quit.

+Filming involving Hayley Mills took place in November 1970 at Shepperton Studios.

-Schaffer, the screenwriter, recalled it as "a fairly chaotic movie which had the young John Hurt capering about the Atlantic slinging rocks at Skuas with a Roman balista, in a vain attempt to protect penguins' eggs from their deprivations.
+Anthony Shaffer, the screenwriter, recalled it as "a fairly chaotic movie which had the young John Hurt capering about the Atlantic slinging rocks at Skuas with a Roman balista, in a vain attempt to protect penguins' eggs from their deprivations.
 I'm not sure that it all added up, though my younger daughter assures me... it's her favourite film of mine."
 He added that the female lead "was replaced after the first rough assembly and it was the only film I know of in which a stage direction was delivered as spoken dialogue.
 It didn't matter.
 No one noticed - which should generally tell you something about the respect accorded the screen writer's craft."

 Sidney Gilliat then on the board of British Lion called the film "a terrible hodgepodge" and felt Bryan Forbes "made a great mistake putting Hurt in it instead of [Michael] Crawford."

 Reception

-The Guardian said the film "isn't as bad as we'd been led to believe."
-Filmink called it "a spectacularly charmless movie in which Mills is wasted, only worth watching for its location photography.
-Hayley is charming in her few scenes and the film would’ve been better if she’d played the lead – she would have been more at home with the material than the actual star, John Hurt."
+Box office

 The film failed to recoup its considerable cost.